Lydia Canaan facts for kids

 Charitable concerts and philanthropy

-Throughout her career, Canaan has made financial contributions to and performed in support of various charitable causes and organizations, particularly those concerning the welfare of children, women, animals, and the elderly.
+Throughout her career, Canaan (who has an estimated net worth of $5 million as of 2024) has made financial contributions to and performed in support of numerous charitable causes and organizations, particularly those concerning the welfare of children, women, animals, and the elderly.

 Notable performances by Canaan at charity and fundraiser events include the American Women's Club, the Children's Care Unit of the Salmaniya Medical Complex, the Beirut Rotary Club, the American Community School, Association pour la Promotion Feminine, Caritas Lebanon, Centre Renee Wehbe Le Vieillard Malade, Beirut for the Ethical Treatment of Animals (BETA), the Lions Beirut Code Club, the Unite Lebanon Youth Project (ULYP), the Arab Resource Center for Popular Arts, Al-Jana (ARCPA), the Social Support Society Active Ageing House, NASMA Foundation, and Association Amour et Partage.